dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/vendor-assessment.md

 Question: How is the evaluation of vendors typically conducted?
 A: By focusing solely on the lowest cost option.
-B: Through reviewing vendor proposals, product demonstrations, reference checks, and stakeholder feedback.
+B: Review vendor proposals, product demos, references, and stakeholder feedback.
 C: Evaluation is based on the personal preferences of the business analyst.
 D: Vendors are evaluated solely based on their marketing material.
 Answer: B